 How do you know if you’re doing content marketing right?
-How do you know if you’re creating the right content in the right channels to fuel the complexities of your sales cycles?
+How do you know if you’re creating the right content to fuel the complexities of your sales cycles?
 Not sure?
 You’re not alone.

-Highlights: Executive Summary – What you’ll find in the article:
+Content Marketing Research Highlights: What you’ll find in the article:

 - Competitor Research, Content Purpose, Website Goals